danielcbit/apcctrl/doc/manual/manual.rst

 program called 'apctray'.
 This cleanly separates the user interface from the daemon (service) and is required for tray icon support on Windows Vista.
-Note that if you close or disable the tray icon this does **not** stop or disable the apcupsd service which will continue to monitor the UPS and shutdown the computer when appropriate.
+Note that if you close or disable the tray icon this does **not** stop or disable the apcctrl service which will continue to monitor the UPS and shutdown the computer when appropriate.
 To stop or disable the service, use the service control panel.

-apctray has the capability of monitoring multiple apcupsd instances using apcupsd's Network Information Server (NIS).
+apctray has the capability of monitoring multiple apcctrl instances using apcctrl's Network Information Server (NIS).
 It will create a new icon for each instance being monitored.
-By default, apctray monitors the local apcupsd (localhost on port 3551).
+By default, apctray monitors the local apcctrl (localhost on port 3551).
 To add additional monitors, you can right-click an existing icon and choose "Add Monitor".
 To remove a monitor, right-click its icon and choose "Remove Monitor".
 To change thr settings for an existing monitor (ip address, port, refresh rate), right-click its icon and choose "Configure...".

-apctray can be installed standalone (without apcupsd) if you wish to use it only to monitor remote apcupsd instances.
+apctray can be installed standalone (without apcctrl) if you wish to use it only to monitor remote apcctrl instances.
 This can be convenient for keeping an eye on a room full of UPSes from your desktop.
-Download and run the normal apcupsd installer and simply uncheck all components except apctray.
+Download and run the normal apcctrl installer and simply uncheck all components except apctray.
 Then add as many monitors as you wish as described above.

-Testing Apcupsd on Windows
+Testing apcctrl on Windows
 --------------------------

-It would be hard to overemphasize the need to do a full testing of your installation of apcupsd as there are a number of reasons why it may not behave properly in a real power failure situation.
+It would be hard to overemphasize the need to do a full testing of your installation of apcctrl as there are a number of reasons why it may not behave properly in a real power failure situation.

-Please read the `Testing Apcupsd`_ section of this document for general instructions on testing the Win32 version.
-However, on Win32 systems, there is no Unix system log file, so if something goes wrong, look in the file ``c:\apcupsd\etc\apcupsd\apcupsd.events`` where apcupsd normally logs its events, and you will generally find more detailed information on why the program is not working.
+Please read the `Testing apcctrl`_ section of this document for general instructions on testing the Win32 version.
+However, on Win32 systems, there is no Unix system log file, so if something goes wrong, look in the file ``c:\apcctrl\etc\apcctrl\apcctrl.events`` where apcctrl normally logs its events, and you will generally find more detailed information on why the program is not working.
 The most common cause of problems is either improper configuration of the cable type, or an incorrect address for the